Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

 where $\ell_0 = U_0 \tau_R$.
 The dimensionless force $\mathbf{\overline{F}^{C}}$ depends on the reduced positions $\mathbf{\overline{x}}^N$ and is fully characterized by the ``stiffness" parameter $\mathcal{S} \equiv \varepsilon/(\zeta U_0\sigma)$.

-Despite our use of a continuous potential, the limit of hard sphere behavior is very closely approached in these simulations.
-Lacking translational Brownian motion, which simply attenuates the influence of activity on the phase behavior~\cite{Note1}, these particles strictly exclude volume with a diameter $d$ set by $\mathcal{S}$.
+Despite our use of a continuous potential, the hard-sphere limit is very closely approached in these simulations.
+Lacking translational Brownian motion (which attenuates the influence of activity on the phase behavior~\footnote{Thermal energy $ k_{ B}T$ adds an additional dimension to the phase diagram that measures its strength relative to activity, $ \mathcal {T}=k_{ B}T /(\zeta U_0\sigma )$.
+In the limit that $ \mathcal {T}\rightarrow \infty $, thermal effects dominate, and active phase behavior vanishes for all $\ell _0/\sigma $.
+Our study aims to establish the active (i.e.,~athermal $ \mathcal {T}=0$) limit.}), and inertia (which also profoundly alters active phase behavior~\cite{Mandal2019}), these particles strictly exclude volume with a diameter $d$ set by $\mathcal{S}$.
 Continuous repulsions act only at distances between $d$ and $2^{1/6} \sigma$, a range that quickly becomes negligible as $\mathcal{S}$ increases.
 We use a stiffness $\mathcal{S}=50$ for which $d/(2^{1/6}\sigma) = 0.9997$, effectively achieving hard-sphere statistics.
-Holding $\mathcal{S}$ fixed to remain in this hard-sphere limit, the system state is independent of the active force magnitude and is fully described by two geometric parameters: the volume fraction $\phi = N\pi (2^{1/6} \sigma)^3/6V$ and the dimensionless intrinsic run length $\ell_0 / \sigma$.
+Holding $\mathcal{S}$ to remain in this hard-sphere limit, the system state is independent of the active force magnitude and is fully described by two geometric parameters: the volume fraction $\phi = N\pi (2^{1/6} \sigma)^3/6V$ and the dimensionless intrinsic run length $\ell_0 / \sigma$.